The cobblestones of Maidan Nezalezhnosti

-Maidan Nezalezhnosti in spring 2013 The cold but peaceful Maidan Nezalezhnosti in spring 2013.
+Maidan Nezalezhnosti in spring 2013 The cold but peaceful Maidan Nezalezhnosti, one year ago.

 Comments